PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 contract passes `3 passed in 0.55s`, the focused gate passes `424 passed in 19.25s`, the 116-file branch-changed suite passes `1707 passed in 33.42s`, and targeted static validation passes.

+The post-cleanup full regression gate ran all 379 active managed Tier 0-4 models with TFLite and native PyTorch, strictly sequentially.
+Every model completed below 600 seconds, no converter process used SWAP, and the authoritative `fb-refactor6` comparison has zero component, classification, exit-state, strict-pass, or normalized-signature differences.
+Overall wall time increased 1.945% in this single run, while all tier totals and medians remained within +10%.
+No branch-specific regression or corrective source change was identified.
+See `docs/flatbuffer_direct_tier0_4_full_regression_2026-07-18.md`.